SumianVoice/TransVoice-Wiki/wiki/pages/vocal-weight/index.md

 - High pitch + heavy vocal weight = tension and effort
 - High pitch, relaxed and non-breathy = probably light vocal weight

+If we raise pitch and it's extremely easy or feels exactly the same as any other voice we use, it's light.
+If we raise pitch and it feels like we need to push the voice to go higher, then it's heavy.

 Sliding up in pitch can encourage 'belting' or keeping high vocal weight, so it's important to stay relaxed and even let the voice transition into M2.
 Sliding down in pitch tends to release this somewhat, if we do it relaxed and semi-quietly.

 For increasing vocal weight, we need to be careful to not go into [pressed phonation](/wiki/pages/various/hyperadduction).
 Generally the heaviest vocal weight we can do is going to be the lowest note we can do before we go into vocal fry.
 Lowering pitch tends to increase vocal weight, and so getting heavier often uses downward slides to the lowest note in order to slowly build up vocal weight.
 Sliding down slightly loudly but without high closure (so, staying normal or slightly breathy) will tend to increase vocal weight.
 Breathiness can be used provided we don't rely on it at any point or use it in a speaking voice.

 ![Vocal Weight on FFT Spectrogram](/img/weight_comparison.gif)

 It's important however to be aware that pitch is not the only way to affect weight.
-You can isolate it and get low weight at a low pitch for example or high weight at a high pitch.
+We can isolate it and get light weight at a low pitch for example or heavy weight at a high pitch.
 This extra control is very useful - not only does it prevent us from accidentally slipping into another configuration but it allows us to progress faster and expand our range for this aspect more.

 Here are some examples of vocal weight in action: